Jigsaw Puzzles for Teens:

 My links above are simply for your convenience - you should be able to find suitable puzzles for teens in your local department store, in a thrift shop or maybe even borrow them from a friend!
 Some public libraries also loan out jigsaw puzzles.

-I hope this page has helped to inspire you to help your older child and teenager get interested in puzzles to help develop their visual perception and organization skills.
+I hope this page has helped to inspired you to help develop your child's visual perception and organization skills.

 Check out this page for more visual perception ideas for older kids.